-The Viking Ship Museum (pictured) is currently closed because of remodeling, but will open as a new and modern Viking Age Museum in 2025/2026.
-In the meanwhile you can visit the Historical Museum to learn about, and watch objects from, the Viking Age.
+The Museum of the Viking Age is currently closed because of remodeling, but will open as a brand new museum (pictured) in 2027.
+In the meantime you can visit the Historical Museum to learn about, and watch objects from, the Viking Age.

 And you will love the music in the city!
 Go to everything from intimate concerts to large festivals all year round.

 Oslo is actually one of the cities with the most concerts per capita in Europe, so there is always something going on!

 Oslo has long since established itself as a culinary destination.
 Eateries range from distinguished Michelin restaurants to trendy food halls and hip food trucks.
 New restaurants are constantly popping up, many of them with creative approaches to Norwegian ingredients and food traditions.
 In recent years, a number of organic, vegan, and vegetarian restaurants have also appeared in the city.
 Natural ingredients and high quality are also important keywords in Oslo’s cocktail and coffee bars, which are constantly receiving international attention.